code-snipes/fls-wsl-siteconnect/README.md

 - [```Visual Studio Code```](https://code.visualstudio.com/download)

 - [```PowerShell```](https://www.digitalcitizen.life/ways-launch-powershell-windows-admin/) command promt.
-    - Use the [```Windows Terminal```](https://docs.microsoft.com/en-us/windows/terminal/get-started) which is on the prerequisite list.
+    - Use the [```Windows Terminal```](https://docs.microsoft.com/en-us/windows/terminal/get-started), which is on the prerequisite list.

-Further explaination integrates each of the applications into the Development Environment.
+Further explanation integrates each of the applications into the Development Environment.

 [BACK](#Deployment-Steps)

 # Create a work Folder

 Create the following folder on your C Drive: